About Study Permits

 How Much Does it Cost for a Study Permit?

-The current processing fee is $155 per person and is paid when you submit an application for a study permit.
-Please note that this fee is not refundable.
+The current processing fee is $150 per person and is paid when you submit an application for a study permit.

 What Happens Next?

-Canada Citizenship and Immigration will review your application and, if you are approved, will issue you a letter authorizing your study permit.
-You will need to carry this letter with you along with your passport and present it to the immigration officer when you arrive in Canada.
+Please be aware that this letter is not your study permit.
+You need to bring this letter with you and show it to a border services officer when you arrive in Canada.
 You should also carry a copy of your letter of acceptance from the Vancouver Campus with you.